Guo-Xinru/Stem_Research_Agent/README.md

 # StemResearch

-StemResearch is a minimal JetBrains AI Engineering Intern test-task prototype.
-It compares a generic baseline researcher with a stem-specialized researcher that uses an explicit, inspectable research protocol.
+StemResearch is an evaluation-driven LLM research agent.
+It starts from a generic agent and adapts to AI engineering research questions through an explicit generated protocol.

 ## Architecture